cloudmesh/classes/docs/source/i523/2017/course-2016.rst

 (algorithms like clustering and collaborative filtering used in applications).
 The course uses Python as primary programming language.
-We will be introducing practical use of cloud resources so that you have the oportunity to explore example analytics applications on smaller data sets that you define.
+We will be introducing practical use of cloud resources so that you have the opportunity to explore example analytics applications on smaller data sets that you define.

 The course motivation starts with striking examples of the data deluge